HALF COST PRODUCTS

 Don't use low-bidding, which only appears to save one category of cost, but can substantially raise many less-obvious costs and compromise other important goals like quality, delivery, and missing out on the major contributions that vendor/partners can make when they help product development teams design products; see article on Low-Bidding.

-Don't outsource or offshore manufacturing for cost, which will not result in a net cost savings because of hidden overhead costs and because it inhibits, compromises, or thwarts 6 out of the 8 cost reduction strategies (presented on the home page) due to the following reasons:
+Don't offshore manufacturing for cost, which will not result in a net cost savings because of hidden overhead costs and because it inhibits, compromises, or thwarts 6 out of the 8 cost reduction strategies (presented on the home page) due to the following reasons:

-Outsourcing or offshoring manufacturing separates manufacturing from engineering and thus thwarts Concurrent Engineering and compromises the 80% of the cost determined by the design.
+Offshoring manufacturing separates manufacturing from engineering and thus thwarts Concurrent Engineering and compromises the 80% of the cost determined by the design.
 Further, transferring, supporting, and dealing with quality and delivery problems of remote manufacturing absorbs many resources in engineering (in one case, 75%), manufacturing, and purchasing whose time would be better spent developing low-cost products.
 See Cost Reduction by Design summary and the article Design for Manufacturability

 Don't take prototypes into production without commercialization; Also see article on "How not to commercialize products"